dongzhang0725/PhyloSuite/README.md

 Installers for all platforms can be downloaded from https://github.com/dongzhang0725/PhyloSuite/releases.

 ### Windows
 Windows 7, 8 and 10 are supported, just double click the `PhyloSuite_xxx_win_setup.exe` to install, and run “PhyloSuite.exe” file after the installation.
-If the installation fails, download `PhyloSuite_xxx_Win.zip`, unzip it, and run PhyloSuite directly from this folder.
+If the installation fails, download `PhyloSuite_xxx_Win.rar`, unzip it, and run PhyloSuite directly from this folder.

 ### Mac OSX &&nbsp;Linux
 Unzip `PhyloSuite_xxx_Mac.zip/PhyloSuite_xxx_Linux.tar.gz` to anywhere you like, and double click “PhyloSuite” (in PhyloSuite folder) to start, or use the following command: